Kelly Berger’s Gaming Contract for Players

 • Communication/Discussions: There is a designated online group (page or messenger) to handle each campaign.
 Use it.

-• Commitment: The group will meet every 2 weeks.
-The online group will have posted calendar events, but in your own calendar, you should assume every 2 weeks.
+• Commitment: For primary campaigns, the group will meet every 2 weeks.
+Every primary campaign will have an online presence.
+This group may have posted calendar events, but in your own calendar, you should assume every 2 weeks.
 This commitment must be matched to have a permanent character in the campaign.

 • # Players: No more than 7 active players (prefer 5, 6 max) at any given session; exceptions may be made at GM discretion.
 Do not bring friends without 1) asking other players, and 2) asking GM.
 Post it in the online Group.
 If you can play a whole session vs. part of one is the first consideration in determining who gets a seat; Seniority in group is next.